AmirHKiani98/Risk-Management/README.md

 I'm gonna program content of this course, due to prof. Samimi A. presentations

-Feel free to contact me through this email: amirhkiani98@yahoo.com
+Feel free to contact me through this email: amirhkiani98@yahoo.com a

 ## chi-square